Fuadqr/Raman-Analyzer-V1.0/README.md

 The code provides an optional plotting feature for data visualization.

 ## 5. Determine the Type of an Unknown Polymer
-The code enables users to determine the type of an unknown polymer by comparing the Raman shift values.
+The code enables users to determine the type of an unknown polymer by comparing the peaks values.
 Users can specify:
    - The absolute difference between the peaks of the unknown polymer and the values in a polymer library.
    - The percentage of closeness or similarity, which can be highlighted based on this difference.